acss-io/atomizer/packages/atomizer/README.md

 Atomizer is a tool that helps you create simple, scalable, CSS rules ([acss.io](http://acss.io)).

-Atomic CSS is a collection of single purpose styling units for maximum reuse that fits well with components in templated frameworks such as [React](https://github.com/facebook/react), [Ember](https://github.com/emberjs/ember.js/) or [Angular](https://github.com/angular/angular.js).
 For more information we recommend that you read "[Challenging CSS best practices](http://www.smashingmagazine.com/2013/10/21/challenging-css-best-practices-atomic-approach/)", watch the Atomic CSS [presentation](https://www.youtube.com/watch?v=ojj_-6Xiud4), or [check this deck](https://www.haikudeck.com/atomic-css-science-and-technology-presentation-dJ0xlFjhBQ).

 ## Install